 Remove all pictures from their frames.
 Let these frames go by donating or discarding them.
 Place all empty frames you wish to keep in a box or bin.
 This box shall live wherever you keep additional home décor items.
 A hallway closet is an excellent place to store these things.
 Removing pictures from frames and merging those pictures with the others allows you to effectively preserve them without the added bulk of these frames that probably do not work for your space any longer and in the context of the story you are telling.

 Consider that once your pictures are safe in digital form, you can easily decide what images might enhance your walls or surfaces.
 Then, you can choose the best sizes to print those pictures and get a similar collection of frames compatible with your home décor and the picture grouping.
 In the meantime, your goal is to have all your pictures safe in digital form and a chronological context.

 3. Sort pictures by year

-Gather all those loose pictures and classify them by year (and, if possible, by month).
-If not possible to precise the year, start with a decade then.
-Then, after establishing the chronological order, sort by them by event, if this is an important criterion.
+Gather all those loose pictures and classify them by year (and, if possible, month).
+If it is impossible to pinpoint the year, start with a decade.
+Then, after establishing the chronological order, sort them by event if this is an important criterion.